 This property contains the Susan DeGozzaldi Memorial Trail and the Margot Foster Overlook.
 The main half-mile through trail is very easy, except in very wet conditions where you might have to step on rocks in one spot to keep your feet dry.
 It has large beech trees providing a unique landmark that have unfortunately been defaced by kids.
 There is a large vernal pool near the Cross Street end.

 Part of the trail is along a cleared strip of land, which is a buried gas pipeline easement, and then turns off, so look for signs to stay on the trail.
 This easement is where Eversource wants to bury a second pipeline along the existing one.

 There are several benches and, rare on HALT trails, a number of interpretive signs describing local landmarks and vegetation.
 One of these signs is well off the trail due to recent trail realignment, so don’t be confused by it.

 The north section of this property straddles the Ashland-Hopkinton town line.
 The eastern loop of the trail takes you through open forest, near the town line, and through fern-covered glades.
-In dry weather the trail is easy to walk, but if it has rained much recently, it may be very wet crossing the gas line easement on the southern end of this loop.
-A bridge across this section is planned.
+The often-wet gas line easement on the southern end of the trail is spanned by a boardwalk.